A history of Earth's greatest solar storms, including the day the Northern Lights covered the planet

 But the possible impacts don't stop there.
 Scientists worry electronic payments would crash, electric vehicle charging stations could become unusable for some time, as would ATMs, which rely on internet and satellite links to verify account information.

 GPS navigation signals could be crippled, and planes flying over oceans could experience navigation errors and communication blackouts, NASA says.
-Astronauts on the International Space Station would have to shelter in a radiation-protection module, or if enough time permitted, evacuate the station and come home
+Astronauts on the International Space Station would have to shelter in a radiation-protection module, or if enough time permitted, evacuate the station and come home.

 Earth dodged a bullet in 2012

 A flare of that magnitude nearly happened just a decade ago.
 In July 2012, a Carrington-class solar storm erupted from the sun.
 But luckily, the sun’s rotation at the time had the solar flare aim its wrath away from Earth, missing a direct hit by just nine days.
-And research suggests these magnitude of solar storms may not be as rare as once thought.
+And research suggests these magnitudes of solar storms may not be as rare as once thought.

 "The Carrington Event was not unique," Hisashi Hayakawa of Japan's Nagoya University told SpaceWeather.com in 2020.
 His recent study of solar storms has uncovered other events of comparable intensity.
 "While the Carrington Event has long been considered a once-in-a-century catastrophe, historical observations warn us that this may be something that occurs much more frequently."